enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-process-management/step4-answer.md

 ```bash
 lsof | grep LISTEN
 ```
 You should find in the list your process listening on port 8087.
-The second information in the lines is the PID. <b>
+The second information in the lines is the PID. <br>
 So you found it, and you can easily kill it with ``kill -9`` as previously showed.